jugalbandhi/landingpage/README.md

 # landingpage
 First landing page
-This is va small try to deploy an application in heroku
+This is a small try to deploy an application in heroku